flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 As a compelling side note, the Xbox 360 can run a considerable subset of games belonging to the previous Xbox (to avoid confusion, let's call it the 'classic' one).
 This was done through pure and hard **software emulation** and, while it didn't provide the same degree of compatibility of the [CECHA PS3 revision](`r ref("playstation-3#backwards-compatibility")`), I believe the methods were more clever, cost-effective and consistent.

 The emulator was called 'FU' `r cite("operating_system-brundage")` (found as `xefu.xex`) and it could only be installed in the Hard Drive, residing next to other optional assets for the operating system.
-FU loaded every time the user booted up a classic Xbox game into the Xbox 360.
-However, for an 'enjoyable experience', FU would only proceed with the emulation if the game was listed in its local **whitelist**, where Microsoft tracked which games were deemed 'playable'.
+FU loads every time the user booted up a classic Xbox game into the Xbox 360.
+However, for an 'enjoyable experience', FU only proceeds with the emulation if the game is listed in its local **whitelist**, where Microsoft tracks which games are deemed 'playable'.
 As more system updates were released, more games were added to the whitelist.

 Michael Brundage, one of the authors of FU, described the development process as 'probably the hardest technical challenge of my career' and also mentions 'how inefficient most standard libraries are, especially at math.' `r cite("operating_system-brundage")`.